OksanaVe/snpAIMeR/README.md

 ## Toy dataset
-A toy dataset of 15 SNPs and 176 individuals is provided [here](https://github.com/OksanaVe/SNP_check/blob/main/SNP_check_toy_dataset_176inds_15SNPs.str).
+A toy dataset of 5 SNPs and 176 individuals is provided [here](https://github.com/OksanaVe/snpAIMeR/blob/main/snpAIMeR_toy_dataset_176inds_5SNPs.str).
 The example YAML file is already setup for this dataset.
 For interactive mode, use the following prompt responses.
 ```
-library(snpAIMeR)
 snpAIMeR("interactive")
 Enter path to working directory: ./
 Enter path to STRUCTURE file: snpAIMeR_toy_dataset_176inds_15SNPs.str